lambdatoast/lambdatoast.github.com/_posts/2014-09-20-the-point-of-abstraction.markdown

 to the process of abstraction.

-When you change your "level of abstraction", what you're moving closer to, or away from, is some *problem*, not "the real world".
+When you change your "level of abstraction", what you're moving closer to, or away from, is some *problem*, not "the real world."

 *Nothing* is either essential or non-essential "in general".
 It makes no sense to even use those words without defining what the problem is.